 How to Improve Working Capital

 Working capital is vital to any business and is an essential indicator of short-term financial health.
-Unfortunately, businesses all over the world commonly suffer from a lack of working capital – particularly small businesses – which forces entrepreneurs to get creative to combat this problem.
+Unfortunately, businesses all over the world commonly suffer from a lack of working capital, forcing entrepreneurs to get creative to combat this problem.

-These types of business hinderances can be stressful, which is why we’ve put together a list of 10 ways to improve your working capital.
+These types of business hindrances can be stressful.
+Therefore, we’ve put together a list of 10 ways to improve your working capital.
 But before we dive into that, let’s briefly define working capital and underline its importance.

 What Is Working Capital?